berndpfrommer/flir_spinnaker_ros2/README.md

 - Spinnaker 2.6.0.157 (other versions may work as well but this is what the continuous integration builds are using)

+The code compiles under Ubuntu 22.04 / Humble but has not been tested yet with real hardware.

 # Features

 Basic features are supported like setting exposure, gain, and external